ryantd42/NY-Legislative-Git/2023/A7895B-2023/bill.md

  White  man,  and  as a result may lose over $1,100,000 in wages over the course of a 40-year career.
-Native American women  are  paid  $0.60  for every  dollar a White man makes and are murdered at 10 times the rate of the national average, even though financial  independence  and  security can increase chances of escaping violence for these women.
-Women's wages
+Native American women  are  paid  $0.60  for every  dollar a White man makes and are murdered at 10 times the rate of

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07517-02-4
+  LBD07517-04-4
- A. 7895--A  2
+ A. 7895--B  2

- are  key  to their families' economic security and survival.
+ the national average, even though financial  independence  and  security can increase chances of escaping violence for these women.
+Women's wages are  key  to their families' economic security and survival.
 Across the country,  mothers are breadwinners in almost half of families with chil- dren under 18, even though mothers face a greater pay gap than women  as a  whole.
 Even  prior  to the pandemic, working mothers faced continued biases and stigmas in the  workplace  that  caregiving  responsibilities will negatively impact their work performance.